MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/2-create-device-template.md

 1. Click **Next: Customize**, then **Next: Review**.
 Do not select the **Gateway device** box.
 Then click **Create**.

-1. Enter the name for your device template: "RefrigeratedTruck", and hit Enter.
+1. Enter the name for your device template, "RefrigeratedTruck", and hit Enter.

 1. For **Create a capability model**, click **Custom**.
 You should now see a screen similar to the following image.